-When we complete our review of your financial aid application, we will notify you at your email address and direct you to the Banner Online student information system.
+When we complete our review of your financial aid application, we will notify you at your email address and direct you to myCommNet.
 You will be able to view your Financial Aid Award over the Internet.

 Once your financial aid award has been issued, it can be reviewed online.
-Your use of the Banner Online student information system allows you 24 hours/day, 7 days/week access to the Office of Financial Aid Services of Middlesex Community College.
+Your use of myCommNet allows you 24 hours/day, 7 days/week access to the Office of Financial Aid Services of Middlesex Community College.